flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-08-08-quick-quotes/index.md

     _key: card-3-ed097d43-a307-4251-99e7-ddc3cc88ac5d
   - order: 3
     body: >-
-      > ‘The process has been great, everyone has been really nice to me and I can’t wait to see where this goes.’
+      > "The process has been great, everyone has been really nice to me and I can’t wait to see where this goes."

-      Jesse Hernandez (25), the first male to earn a spot on the New Orleans Saints dance squad as a Saintsation.
+      > Jesse Hernandez (25), the first male to earn a spot on the New Orleans Saints dance squad as a Saintsation.
 In March, the L.A.
 Rams announced two male cheerleaders.
 NFL teams have hired stuntmen, but not male dancers to cheer along side the mainly all-women teams.
 NFL pre-season kicks off